alan-zhang-22/mdkit/docs/implementation-plan.md

 - **Low Risk**: Horizontal merging for headers is now production-ready
 - **Low Risk**: Advanced header detection is fully implemented and tested
 - **Low Risk**: List item processing is complete and tested
+- **Low Risk**: Build system is stable with C++ interoperability and naming conflicts resolved
-- **Medium Risk**: Integration testing not yet started
+- **Medium Risk**: Integration testing not yet started (but ready to start)
 - **Medium Risk**: File management and logging systems not yet implemented

 The phased approach is working exceptionally well, with each component thoroughly tested before moving forward. **Phase 2 represents a major milestone** - the system now produces output that rivals commercial PDF processing tools, making it suitable for professional document conversion workflows.
 The recent addition of directional merging thresholds significantly improves header detection and text spacing preservation.

 **Next Major Milestone**: Complete Phase 6 to add integration testing and CLI polish, which will provide end-to-end workflow validation and user experience improvements.
-The complete LLM integration system provides an excellent foundation for this next phase. **The recent architecture simplification makes the system more maintainable and easier to extend.**
+The complete LLM integration system and stable build system provide an excellent foundation for this next phase. **The recent architecture simplification and naming conflict resolution make the system more maintainable and easier to extend.**